French daredevil known for skyscraper climbs plummets to death from 68th floor

 According to investigators, Lucidi arrived at the building in the evening and told the security guard that he was visiting a friend on the 40th floor.

-Lucidi is believed to have made his way to a top floor and according to South China Morning Post, he got trapped outside and frantically started knocking on a window, startling a maid inside.
+Lucidi is believed to have made his way to a top floor, and according to the South China Morning Post, he got trapped outside and frantically started knocking on a window, startling a maid inside.

-Hong Kong officials claim that the building’s security guard attempted to cross-examine Lucidi’s claim of visiting a friend on the 40th floor, but the stuntman had already caught an elevator by then.
+Hong Kong officials claim that the building’s security guard attempted to cross-examine Lucidi’s claim to be visiting a friend on the 40th floor, but the stuntman had already caught an elevator by then.

 Police found Lucidi’s sports camera at the scene, which contained videos of extreme sports.
 An official statement and the cause of the stuntman’s death are yet to be revealed by the Hong Kong police.

 The adventurer had been staying at a hostel in Tsim Sha Tsui.
-Hostel owner, Gurjit Kaur, told The Post he was “healthy and fit and happy faced”.
+Hostel owner Gurjit Kaur told the Post that Lucidi was “healthy and fit and happy faced”.

 “I feel very sad,” she added.